gamal-abdelhakm/arabic_stemmer/README.md

 After defining the `Arabic_Stemmer` class, the code imports the necessary modules (`re` and `pandas`) and creates an instance of the `Arabic_Stemmer` class called `stemmer`.

 A list of Arabic words is provided in the `words` variable.
 The code then iterates through each word, applies the stemming process using the `stem` method of the `stemmer` object, and stores the stemmed words in a new list called `stemmed_words`.

-Finally, the code creates a pandas DataFrame to display the original words and their corresponding stemmed words in a tabular format.
-The DataFrame is printed to the console using the `print` function.

-This code showcases your ability to implement a language-specific tool (an Arabic stemmer) using Python and demonstrates your proficiency in working with string manipulation, regular expressions, and data manipulation with pandas.